My Word Of The Year Is Bold

 Ok, go pick your word for the year.
 T and I always spend some time in prayer before we actually write anything down.
 Then we make a list.
 Then we choose and we embrace it.
 This year I kind of feel like my word embraced me first, but whatever works!
 Then write it down.
 Make a cool printout like I did and find some supportive scripture and quotes to keep you focused.
 You’ll be glad you did!
 Also, you gotta tell me!
 If you are comfortable sharing leave your word in the comments section below.

-You may also want to check out this collection of my Top Ten Favorite Quotes & Scriptures about going boldly!
+Top Ten Favorite Quotes & Scriptures about going boldly!